-But above all he remains the master of the Truth of which this discourse is the progress.
+But above all he remains the master of the truth of which this discourse is the progress.
 As I have said, it is he above all who punctuates its dialectic.
 And here he is apprehended as the judge of the value of this discourse.
 This entails two consequences.

 The suspension of a session cannot not be experienced by the subject as a punctuation in his progress.
-We know very well how he calculates its coming-to-term in order to articulate it upon his own delays, or even upon his escapist refuges, how he anticipates its end by weighing it like a weapon, by watching out for it as he would a place of shelter.
+We know very well how he calculates its coming-to-term in order to articulate it upon his own delays, or even upon the loopholes he leaves himself, how he anticipates its end by weighing it like a weapon, by watching out for it as he would for a place of shelter.

 It is a fact, which can be plainly seen in the study of the manuscripts of symbolic writings, whether it is a question of the Bible or of the Chinese canonicals, that the absence of punctuation in them is a source of ambiguity.
-The punctuation, once inserted, fixes the sense; changing the punctuation renews or upsets it; and a faulty punctuation amounts to a change for the worse.
+The punctuation, once inserted, fixes the meaning; changing the punctuation renews or upsets it; and a faulty punctuation amounts to a change for the worse.

-The indifference with which the cutting up of the "timing" 169 interrupts the moments of haste within the subject can be fatal to the conclusion towards which his discourse was being precipitated, or can even fix a misunderstanding or misreading in it, if not furnish a pretext for a retaliatory act of guile.
+The indifference with which the cutting up of the 'timing' interrupts the moments of haste within the subject can be fatal to the conclusion towards which his discourse was being precipitated, or can even fix a misunderstanding or misreading in it, if not furnish a pretext for a retaliatory ruse.

-Beginning analysts seem more struck by the effects of this fact than others-which makes one think that for the others it is simply a matter of submitting to routine.
+Beginners seem more struck by the effects of this fact than others - which makes one think that for the others it is simply a matter of submitting to routine.

-Certainly the neutrality which we manifest in strictly applying the rule concerning the length of the session maintains us in the path of our nonaction.
+Certainly the neutrality that we manifest in strictly applying the rule concerning the length of the session maintains us in the path of our non-action.

-But this nonaction has its limits, otherwise there would be no interventions at all-and why make an intervention impossible at this point, which is consequently privileged in this way?
+But this non-action has its limits, otherwise there would be no interventions at all - and why make an intervention impossible at this point, which is consequently privileged in this way?

-The danger that this point may take on an obsessional value for the analyst rests simply in the fact that it lends itself to the connivance of the subject, a connivance which is not only overt for the obsessional subject, but which takes on a special force for him, precisely in relation to the vigorousness of his feeling about his labor.
-The keynote of forced labor which envelops everything for this subject, even the activities of his leisure time, is only too well known.
-170
+The danger that this point may take on an obsessional value for the analyst rests simply in the fact that it lends itself to the connivance of the subject, a connivance that is not only overt for the obsessional subject, but which takes on a special force for him, precisely from his feelings about his labour.
+The keynote of forced labour that envelops everything for this subject, even the activities of his leisure time, is only too well known.

-This sense is sustained by his subjective relation to the master insofar as it is the master's death for which he waits.
+This meaning is sustained by his subjective relation to the master in so far as it is the master's death for which he waits.

 In fact the obsessional subject manifests one of the attitudes that Hegel did not develop in his dialectic of the master and the slave.
 The slave has given way in face of the risk of death in which mastery was being offered to him in a struggle of pure prestige.
 But since he knows that he is mortal, he also knows that the master can die.
-From this moment on he is able to accept his laboring for the master and his renunciation of jouissance in the meantime; and, in the uncertainty of the moment when the master will die, he waits.
+From this moment on he is able to accept his labouring for the master and his renunciation of pleasure in the meantime; and, in the uncertainty of the moment when the master will die, he waits.

-Such is the intersubjective reason, as much for the doubt as for the procrastination which are character traits of the obsessional subject.
+Such is the intersubjective reason, as much for the doubt as for the procrastination that are character traits of the obsessional subject.